beratgdlk/bg-portfolio/README.md

-# Berat G. Web Portfolio
+# Berat G. Web Portfolio - The project is under development

 This is my personal portfolio website, built using **React.js, TypeScript, SASS, and Vite**.
 It serves as a central hub where visitors can explore my skills, projects, and professional journey.